 The Social Security disability program is a federal program under the Social Security Administration that was created to provide assistance to people with disabilities.

 Social Security differs from workers’ compensation.
 While workers’ compensation covers temporary injuries and recoveries, the Social Security disability program is intended to provide support to people who have suffered disabilities or injuries that prevent them from working.
+Learn more about the differences between these two mechanisms in our recent blog.

 Social Security disability benefits can apply in a number of situations, and different benefits exist to best serve the needs of the individual.